bustamanteg/branching_test/README.md

 # branching_test

-This is the firs commit.
+This is the first commit.

 Is this comment in branch better-branch?